-SBTs provide companies with a clearly defined pathway to future-proof growth by specifying how much and how quickly companies need to reduce GHG emissions to meet the requirements of the global Paris Climate Accord.
-On September 9, 2019, the Science- Based Target Initiative ("SBTi") approved Maple Leaf Foods' SBTs for GHG emissions reduction.
-The SBTi verified Maple Leaf Foods' comprehensive carbon inventory that was developed in accordance with the internationally accepted Greenhouse Gas Protocol - developed by the World Resources Institute and World Business Council for Sustainable Development.
-Maple Leaf Foods committed to reduce its absolute Scope 1 & 2 GHG emissions by 30% and its Scope 3 GHG emissions by 30% (per 1,000kg of production) by 2030 (against a 2018 baseline).
+Science-Based Targets ("SBT"s) provide companies with a clearly defined pathway to future-proof growth by specifying how much and how quickly companies need to reduce greenhouse gas emissions to meet the requirements of the global Paris Climate Accord.
+On September 9, 2019, the Science- Based Target initiative ("SBTi") approved Maple Leaf Foods' SBTs for greenhouse gas emissions reduction.
+The SBTi verified the Company's' comprehensive carbon inventory that was developed in accordance with the internationally accepted Greenhouse Gas Protocol which was developed by the World Resources Institute and World Business Council for Sustainable Development.
+Maple Leaf Foods committed to reduce its absolute Scope 1 and 2 greenhouse gas emissions by 30% per 1,000kg of production by 2030 against a 2018 baseline.

 By setting SBTs in 2019, Maple Leaf Foods has re-prioritized its approach to environmental sustainability to be in line with the best available climate science.
 The Company understands that it is critical now more than ever to reduce greenhouse gas emissions in order to avoid future negative impacts of climate change.
-The Company now views its previously established 50% by 2025 environmental reduction goals as important milestones on the pathway to reach its ambitious SBTs.
 Environmental footprint reduction roadmaps will continue to encompass the five areas where Maple Leaf Foods has the largest environmental impact: electricity, natural gas, water, solid waste and food waste.
 The Company will continue to implement its environmental sustainability action plans and track and report its environmental performance.
-In 2021, the Company continued to make progress towards the implementation of these plans and reducing its environmental footprint.